 Quitting Tobacco

-Quitting tobacco is hard but not impossible.
-Emory offers numerous resources to help you quit for good.
+Quitting tobacco is hard ─ but it’s not impossible!
+Emory offers resources for employees, spouses, and anyone trying to stop using tobacco for good.

 For Emory Employees and Spouses

-These following resources are provided free of charge for Emory employees and their spouses:
+These following resources are provided at no cost for Emory employees and their spouses:

 Quit for Life Program

-This personalized 12-month program includes telephonic counseling sessions, an 8-week supply of nicotine replacement therapy (patch or gum), unlimited online support and coaching support for Emory's Tier Zero medications.
-Learn more.
+Quit for Life is a personalized 12-month program with telephonic counseling sessions, an 8-week supply of nicotine replacement therapy (patch or gum), unlimited online support, and coaching support for Emory's Tier Zero medications.

 Call 1-866-QUIT-4-LIFE or enroll online.